MeRupamGanguly/interview-preparation/GRPC.md

 - Kubernetes assigns a DNS name to each Service (e.g., my-service.default.svc.cluster.local). gRPC clients can connect to these DNS names.
 Load balancing is handled by Kubernetes using kube-proxy (usually Round Robin).

-            You define a Deployment for your gRPC server.
+            You define a Deployment for our gRPC server.

             You expose it via a Service (usually ClusterIP or LoadBalancer).